 Another group theorised that tiny technology inside the body could detect disease, believing nanoparticles circulating in the blood could be built to find and attach to particular types of cells (such as circulating tumour cells), and a device worn on the outside of the body like a bracelet could detect and record the nanoparticles which found targets.
 Prototypes and promising experiments to create, design, and manipulate these nanoparticles were developed.

-Verily combines expertise in science, engineering and medicine with a startup spirit, and collaborates closely with partners across the healthcare and life sciences industries who are as eager as they are to challenge convention and relentlessly pursue fresh breakthroughs against common diseases and other global health problems.
+Verily combines expertise in science, engineering and medicine with a startup spirit, and collaborates closely with partners across the healthcare and life sciences industries who are as eager as they are to challenge convention and pursue breakthroughs against common diseases and global health problems.

 A sample of ongoing projects: